-I, the undersigned, interim Executive Director34 of the European Labour Authority (ELA), in my capacity as authorising officer,
+I, the undersigned, Director of (agency),

-- Declare that the information contained in this report gives a true and fair view. - State that I have reasonable assurance that the resources assigned to the activities described in this report have been used for their intended purpose and in accordance with the principles of sound financial management, and that the control procedures put in place give the necessary guarantees concerning the legality and regularity of the underlying transactions. - Confirm that I am not aware of anything not reported here which could harm the interests of the agency.
+In my capacity as authorising officer, Declare that the information contained in this report gives a true and fair view.
+State that I have reasonable assurance that the resources assigned to the activities described in this report have been used for their intended purpose and in accordance with the principles of sound financial management, and that the control procedures put in place give the necessary guarantees concerning the legality and regularity of the underlying transactions.
+This reasonable assurance is based on my own judgement and on the information at my disposal, such as the results of the self-assessment, ex-post controls, [the work of the Internal Audit Service - delete this if not applicable], [the work of the Internal Audit Capability - delete this if not applicable] [and the lessons learnt from the reports of the Court of Auditors - delete this if not applicable] for years prior to the year of this declaration.
+Confirm that I am not aware of anything not reported here which could harm the interests of the agency.
+[However the following reservations should be noted:] (delete this sentence if not applicable) Place, date (signature) Name of the Authorising Officer